-The Company's common stock was listed as NAUH on Nasdaq Global Market through January 17, 2019, at which time it voluntarily delisted and transferred its listing to the Over the Counter Quotation Bureau
+The Company's common stock was listed as NAUH on Nasdaq Global Market through January 17, 2019, at which time it voluntarily delisted and transferred its listing to the Over the Counter Quotation Bureau ("OTCQB") Market.
+The delisting and transfer were the result of the Company's market value of publicly held shares no longer meeting the requirement to maintain a minimum Market Value of Publicly Held Shares of \$5,000, as set forth in Nasdaq Listing Rule 5450(b)(1)(C), as well as consideration of the probability of regaining compliance, the common stock's current trading volume and price, and the costs of maintaining eligibility to list the Company's common stock on the Nasdaq Global Market.

-("OTCQB") Market.
 As of June 5, 2019, the Company ceased being a reporting company under the Securities and Exchange Act of 1934, as amended, and now reports under the OTCQB Market's Alternative Reporting Standards.

-NAU is an accredited institution through the Higher Learning Commission; a proprietary institution of higher learning, offering associate, bachelor's, master's, and doctoral degree programs in many disciplines of study.
-Since June 2020, courses are offered through predominantly online instruction.
+NAU is an accredited, proprietary institution of higher learning, offering associate, bachelors, masters, and doctoral degree programs in many disciplines of study.
 NAU consists of a group of educators dedicated to serving its students to achieve success in attaining their educational goals to advance their career opportunities.
 A substantial portion of NAU's academic income is dependent upon federal student financial aid programs, employer tuition assistance, and contracts to provide online course development, hosting and technical assistance to other educational institutions.
 To maintain eligibility for financial aid programs, NAU must comply with U.S. Department of Education requirements, including the maintenance of certain financial ratios.